 I have three pills and two hamsters.
-The two hamsters look identical, while one carries a genetic mutation that affects its response to the pills.
+The pills are optically identical.
+The two hamsters are optically identical, too, while one carries a genetic mutation that affects its response to the pills.

 - 1. Pill A makes both hamsters sleep.

 - 2. Pill B makes neither animal sleep.

 - 3. Pill C makes one animal sleep but not the other.